Still with diapers at night? Timing nighttime potty training right

 Your child won’t learn how to hold a spoon in the same way at the same time as your friend’s child.
 Your child won’t drop naps in the same way, at the same time, as his sibling (though wouldn’t that be nice!).
 But somehow, many moms seem to think dropping the night diapers, when to do that, what’s a signal to start...there’s this thought that the process should look the same for all toddlers.

 The reality is overnight potty training looks different for every toddler.

 Some toddlers DON’T even need to potty train at night time.

 Many toddlers DO need to be nudged along with taking away the night diapers (or they’ll keep using them.)

 So let’s reveal the truths and the myths around night time toilet training, so you can feel more confident on how to drop the night diapers.

-Because as an Oh Crap Potty Training consultant, I’ve helped hundreds of families along their night training journey.
+Because as an Oh Crap Potty Training consultant, I’ve helped thousands of families along their night training journey.
 While I've noticed patterns for sure, each case looks a little different.
 Jamie’s chapter on Night Training in Oh Crap Potty Training follows her work with thousands of families taking the jump with their toddler going diaper-free at night.

 You don't want to treat your toddler dropping diapers at night as an afterthought.

 Because then you could be stuck with either seeing endless wet beds.
 Or feeling lost on how to time pulling the night pull-ups.

 Right now, your toddler is still in pull-ups (or cloth diapers) at night, and you're wondering how to go about taking away those diapers.
 (To be clear, pull-ups are the same as diapers in our book.)

-Here are 3 tips for potty training through the night to get you started.
+Here are 3 tips for nighttime potty training to get you started.

 (And I'm going to debunk a couple overnight potty training myths for you, because that's always fun.)

 1. Truth: Every child's night time toilet training journey is going to look different.

 Read that over a couple times and let it sink in.